truenas/documentation/content/SCALE/SCALETutorials/Credentials/BackupCredentials/AddCloudCredentials.md

 2. Enter a name for the credential.

-3. Enter the required authentication credentials, such as access token, access key and/or secret keys, user credentials for the account into the appropriate fields.
+3. Enter the required authentication credentials, such as access token, access key and/or secret keys, and user credentials for the account into the appropriate fields.

 3. Click **Verify Credentials** to test the entered credentials and verify they work.